Rock the Boat (Aaliyah song)

 "Rock the Boat" is a song recorded by American singer Aaliyah for her eponymous third and final studio album (2001).
-It was written by Static Major, Eric Seats and Rapture Stewart, while Seats and Stewart handled its production.
-A mid-tempo R&B song, "Rock the Boat" features a female narrator instructing her lover on how to sexually please her.
+It was written by Static Major, Eric Seats and Rapture Stewart, with Seats and Stewart producing it.
+Initially, "More Than a Woman" was expected to be the album's second single; however, "Rock the Boat" garnered heavy radio airplay prematurely, which prompted Blackground Records to make that song the second single instead.
+On August 21, 2001, it was officially serviced to rhythmic contemporary radio by Blackground Records and Virgin Records.